jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The biggest roadblock to the Internet Age is Darth Blockbuster, the self-entitled holdover from the Industrial Age.
 He antagonizes the future by writing rules to keep his Industrial Age tools, and himself, in power.
 These rules are like a Death Star.
 They concentrate the legal departments, HR reps, corporate lobbyists of a bygone age, to keep Main Street away from a happier life inside the era of mass-collaboration.
 Therefore, before our civilization can evolve, we need to defeat blow up Darth Blockbuster's super-weapon.

 And that's the setup to the story of your life.
 Will you become a player god and fight to control our society's levers of power like timesheets, health records, and power generation?
-The antagonists are already playing.
-And this battle is the game of every civilization either wins or dies.
+The antagonists are already playing, and this battle is the game of every civilization either wins or dies.
 It's not at all dramatic to say this; the fate of your children, culture, and civilization is on your shoulders.

 I'll explain the philosophy you need to win, but whether you decide to become a player god is up to you.
 Once you make up your mind, the journey to win the game starts below.